aws/s2n-tls/bindings/rust/README.md

 We will maintain a rolling MSRV (minimum supported rust version) policy of at least 6 months.
 The current s2n-quic version is not guaranteed to build on Rust versions earlier than the MSRV.

-The current MSRV for the standard workspace is [1.74.0](https://releases.rs/docs/1.74.0/)